Martin Block: After the Ballroom

 Block left Make Believe Ballroom in 1954 to host The Martin Block Show for ABC Radio, originating from the network's New York flagship WABC.
 On February 3, 1955, Block was the host of a special program to mark the 20th anniversary of Make Believe Ballroom.
 The star-studded event was aired in two segments and carried on ABC Radio and ABC-TV.
 Tickets were sold with all proceeds benefiting the March of Dimes.

 While he officially retired from ABC and radio in 1960, he indicated that his retirement merely meant not working in the medium on a regular basis.
 Towards the end of his career, he was heard on WOR/New York.
-From 1962 until his death, Block hosted a public affairs show, Guard Session, for the U. S. National Guard.
-Block died at an Englewood, New Jersey hospital September 18, 1967.
-He was survived by his wife, Joyce, and seven children; six of the children were from previous marriages.